LAST UPDATED – May 12 2021

 Before you race out and purchase check with your Accountant to make sure you have enough taxable income to utilise the immediate write off effectively and go through all the traps to make sure you qualify.
 Consider the following

-- The $25,000 threshold is GST exclusive if you are entitled to claim GST input credits or GST inclusive if you are not entitled to claim the input credits.
-Private use of the vehicle, as a sole trader, will limit the amount of input credits you care entitled to claim.
+- The threshold is GST exclusive if you are entitled to claim GST input credits or GST inclusive if you are not entitled to claim the input credits.
+Private use of the vehicle, as a sole trader, will limit the amount of input credits you are entitled to claim.

-- The $25,000 is the whole amount, it is not reduced by the fact you cannot claim a write off for the non-business use of the equipment.
+- The threshold is the whole amount, it is not reduced by the fact you cannot claim a write off for the non-business use of the equipment.